 DWeb Seminar 2025

-August 13-17, 2025 @ Internet Archive, San Francisco
+Current Science & Grand Challenges August 13-17, 2025 @ Internet Archive, SF

-invite-onlyThree-day technology-and science-intensive for ten advanced decentralized web builders and researchers.
+invite-onlyThree-day technology- and science-intensive for ten advanced decentralized web builders and researchers.
 The goal is to map the current DWeb technological landscape, learn from each other, and define the challenges ahead.

-17.08.
-"Demo Day"
+August 17 "Demo Day"

 Location